OWelton-Rosie/Taskifier/README.md

 # Development
 ## Running the project locally
-Due to security restrictions, browsers will not load the custom "no tasks left" messages (found in [`src/messages.json`](https://github.com/OWelton-Rosie/taskifier/blob/main/src/messages.json)) in a `file://` URL.
+Due to security restrictions, browsers will not load the custom "no tasks left" messages (found in [`src/messages.json`](https://github.com/OWelton-Rosie/taskifier/blob/main/src/messages.json)).
 To get around this, build the server with Python.

 First, clone the repo and navigate to the project:
 ```